Medicare Annual Wellness Visit

 • Medicare will pay for most screening services you need

-• You might owe a copayment for some screening services and follow up visits
+• You might owe a copayment for some screening services and follow-up care

 • A list of your health care providers